AzureCloudWorkshops/ACW-InfrastructureAsCode/Part1-IntroductionToIaC_bicep.md

 !["The VSCode Azure Tools Extension is shown"](images/Part1-bicep/image0004-azuretools.png)

 >**Note:** We may not need Azure Tools, but it's a good idea to have it in place for other things you will do in the future.

+...WIP..

+## Task 2 - Create a resource group

+You can create a resource group in the portal or via command line commands with the azure CLI.
+If you are struggling with the CLI, just pivot and go create a resource group in the portal (or switch to run the commands in the Azure Cloud Shell rather than from your local machine).

+Assuming that creating a resource group is straight forward in the portal, let's do it via the CLI.

+### Step 1 - Get Logged in

+...WIP...

+>**Note:** If you are using the Azure Cloud Shell, you can skip to step 3 and just use the cloud shell.

+### Step 2 - Ensure your subscription

+...WIP...

+### Step 3 - Create the resource group via CLI commands

+...WIP...

+### Completion Check

+You have a resource group named as you intended in your Azure subscription in the region of your choice.

+## Task 3 - Run the deployment

+...WIP...

+### Step 1 - Issue commands to run the deployment

+### Step 2 - Verify the deployment

+### Completion Check

+You have a storage account in your resource group that was named as you intended.

+## Task 4 - Use parameters

+In this part you'll create parameters for the storage account name and location.
+You'll also learn how to use the parameters in your deployment.

+### Step 1 - Add parameters to the bicep file

+### Step 2 - Create a parameters file

+### Step 3 - Deploy via parameters file

+### Completion Check

+You have a file that you can reuse in multiple resource groups with various storage account names

+## Task 5 - Use variables and functions

+In this module you will learn to use variables and functions to create a unique string name for the storage account name

+### Step 1 - Create a variable for the storage account name

+### Step 2 - Use the variable in the storage account name

+### Step 3 - Add a unique string to the storage account name

+### Step 4 - Deploy via parameters file

+### Completion Check

+You can now deploy the same file to different resource groups multiple times and it will create a unique storage account name per group

+## Task 6 - Use modules and outputs

+In part 2, we will be doing an entire subscription deployment.
+For that reason, let's learn about it quickly here before diving deeper in part 2.

+### Step 1 - Create an orchestrator file

+Use subscription level

+### Step 2 - Create a module for the storage account

+call the storage deployment at the subscription scope for the correct resource group

+### Step 3 - Create an output for the storage account

+Examine the output of the deployment in the portal

+### Step 4 - Show how to leverage an output in another deployment

+Add another file to create a container in the storage account Deploy via a module
+Explain that this could easily be done in one file.
+The reason for doing it this way is to show how to use outputs in other deployments.

+### Step 4 - Deploy via cli

+Deploy the subscription level deployment to Azure

+## Conclusion

+In this first part, you learned how to work with Bicep to create a simple storage account in a resource group.
+You also learned about things like:
+- creating bicep files
+- running deployments from the command line
+- using parameters
+- using variables
+- using functions
+- using modules
+- using outputs